rust-lang-nursery/rust-cookbook/src/concurrency.md

 ```

 The example uses the Rayon crate, which is a data parallelism library for Rust.
-It defines the trait `ParallelIterator` which provides the `par_iter_mut()`
+Rayon provides the `par_iter_mut()` method for any parallel iterable data type.
-method.
-This method is a call to get a parallel iterator.
-It lets us write
-iterator-like chains that execute in parallel.
-It constructs the values we want
+It lets us write iterator-like chains that execute in parallel.
-and finally the `for_each()` method which actually carries out the execution.

 <!-- Crates -->